anthonywlin/anthonywlin.github.io/index.md

 ![My image](anthony-talk.jpg)

 ## NEWS
+- I will be chairing the PC of CAV'26 (together with Eva Darulova and Philipp Ruemmer)
 - I will be giving a [tutorial on string solving at POPL'24](https://popl24.sigplan.org/details/POPL-2024-tutorialfest/3/String-Solving-for-Verification)
 - Our string solver OSTRICH won [QF_S (Single Query Track) in SMT-COMP 2023](https://smt-comp.github.io/2023/results/qf-s-single-query)!
 - ![Image](ERC_logo_small.jpeg) I am delighted to have received an ERC